masoodad/ws_researchTrack/assignment2/README.md

 ### Objective
 - Create a new package, in which you will develop three nodes:
   - (a) A node that implements an action client, allowing the user to set a target (x, y) or to cancel it.
-The node also publishes the robot position and velocity as a custom message (x,y, vel_x, vel_z), by relying on the values published on the topic /odom.
+The node also publishes the robot position and velocity as a custom message (x,y, vel_x, vel_y), by relying on the values published on the topic /odom.
 Please consider that, if you cannot implement everything in the same node, you can also develop two different nodes, one implementing the user interface and one implementing the publisher of the custom message.
   - (b) A service node that, when called, prints the number of goals reached and cancelled;
   - (c) A node that subscribes to the robot’s position and velocity (using the custom message) and prints the distance of the robot from the target and the robot’s average speed.
 Use a parameter to set how fast the node publishes the information.